Jockey Club Creative Arts Centre

-JCCAC was established through the co-operation of the Hong Kong Arts Development Council (HKADC) and the Hong Kong Arts Centre (HKAC) and is a subsidiary of Hong Kong Baptist University (HKBU).
-It is funded by the Hong Kong Jockey Club Charities Trust and is supported by the Home Affairs Bureau.
+JCCAC was established through collaboration with strategic partners the Hong Kong Arts Development Council (HKADC), and the Hong Kong Arts Centre (HKAC), and is a self-financed subsidiary of Hong Kong Baptist University (HKBU).
+Conversion of the building was funded by the Hong Kong Jockey Club Charities Trust which was given the naming rights, and was supported by the Home Affairs Bureau. (now replaced by the Culture, Sports and Tourism Bureau).
 The JCCAC officially opened on 26 September 2008 as a self-financed registered charity.